Las Vegas Raiders: Kansas City Chiefs

 The Chiefs are one of the Raiders' most iconic and longstanding divisional foes, with the rivalry dating back to the earliest days of the AFL.
 Oakland lost the 1969 AFL Championship against Kansas City, who went on to beat the Minnesota Vikings and win the Super Bowl.
 From 1990 to 1999, the Raiders lost 17 out of 20 regular-season meetings between the Chiefs, including a 10–game losing streak at Kansas City; the Raiders also lost to the Chiefs 10–6 in the Wild Card round on December 28, 1991.
 On September 8, 1996, the Chiefs also began to lead the overall series against the Raiders for the first time since November 23, 1969.
 On January 1, 2000, the last game of the 1999 NFL regular season, the Raiders defeated the Chiefs for the first time in Kansas City since 1988 in overtime on a 33-yard field goal kick made by Joe Nedney.
 Until October 19, 2017 – when they defeated the Chiefs, 31–30 on a game-tying touchdown on the last play of the game, leading to a game-winning PAT – the Raiders had lost five straight to the Chiefs, their previous win against them being in the 2014 season.
 However, the Raiders would defeat the Chiefs 40–32 in the 2020, snapping a five-game losing streak and also winning in Kansas City for the first time since 2012.
 On Christmas Day 2023, the Raiders defeated the Chiefs and snapped another five-game losing streak.

-The Chiefs lead the overall series 71–54–2, and are the only team in the AFC West against whom the Raiders have a losing record.
+The Chiefs lead the overall series 71–54–2, and are the only team that plays in the current AFC West against whom the Raiders have a losing record.